 Vividly explore the ‘cradle of civilization’ through artifacts from the earliest settlements, temples, and royal tombs.
 Learn how ancient Mesopotamian societal practices gave rise to the world’s first cities through investigation of Penn’s archaeological digs in the Middle East.
 Investigate some of Mesopotamia’s innovations: the writing system, law code, and professionalization of labor.
 Through interactive conversations, students discover how these ancient cities, in many ways, are not very different from their own.

 Not to worry, we can connect with most classrooms without the need for special equipment!
-The Penn Museum now uses the Blue Jean Network as our dedicated bridge, which allows us to connect with most internet-supported hardware, such as video conferencing systems (H.323), laptop and desktop computers, and mobile devices.
+We now use a cloud-based bridge that supports most internet-supported hardware such as video conferencing systems (H.323), laptops, desktops and mobile devices.

 Plan Your Virtual Visit

-Please use our Plan Your Trip button to begin scheduling your Virtual Program with the Penn Museum.
-You will be contacted by our Outreach Programs Manager directly after your virtual request is submitted to discuss program details and to schedule a Test Call.
-Each 15 minute Test Call is scheduled one week prior to the program and is conducted to determine the integrity of the connection between the Penn Museum and participating school.
+Please use our Plan Your Trip button on the Traveling Programs Homepage to begin scheduling your Virtual Programs with the Penn Museum.
+You will be contacted by our Outreach Programs Manager directly after your virtual request is received to discuss program details and to schedule a Tech Check.
+These 15-minute test call is scheduled one week prior your first virtual visit and is conducted to determine the integrity of the connection between the Penn Museum and participating institution.

 Cost: (30 student per workshop)